What we’re about

 Drink and Food: Adequate hydration is important year round.
 Drink frequently during the hike.
 Carry food to enjoy during the midday lunch stop.

-Other responsibilities: Hikers with children under 16 and new hikers are required to contact the hike leader in advance to determine if the hike is suitable for them.
-Minors under 16 are welcome on day hikes when accompanied by a parent or guardian.
-No person under 18 shall participate in overnight outings unless accompanied by a parent or adult sponsor over 21.
 The hike leader may refuse to allow a person to hike who is judged to be poorly equipped or unable to do the published hike.
 Participants should get to the hike at least 10 minutes prior to the starting time.
 Smoking and drinking of alcoholic beverages are strictly prohibited.

 Maps: The TC number indicates a NY-NJ Trail Conference map for the area of the hike.
-For example: TC-118 refers to the Southern Harriman Park map.
+For example: Harriman TC-118 refers to the Southern Harriman Park map.

 NO SHOW/LATE CANCELLATION POLICY:

 Please be considerate of event hosts/organizers and others who may want to attend an event by not being a "NO SHOW" (failing to show up when you've RSVP'd "yes") or a "LATE CANCEL" (changing RSVP to a "no" within 24 hours of an event).
-If you have a history of No Shows and/or Late Cancels, we may have to bump you to the waiting list for meetups with limited space, in favor of those with a positive attendance history.
+If you have a history of No Shows and/or Late Cancels, we may have to bump you to the waiting list for Meetups with limited space, in favor of those with a positive attendance history.

-Upcoming events (4+)
+Upcoming events

 | Bob Zachowski | rzachowski@gmail.com |